Bitcoin vs. 529 Plan for Your Child

 ·Jon Stenstrom

-A 529 gives you tax-free growth locked to education.
-Bitcoin gives you total flexibility with higher risk.
+A 529 gives you tax advantages locked to qualified education expenses.
+Bitcoin gives you flexibility with much higher volatility.
 The 529 is the floor.
 Bitcoin is the ceiling.
-Most families are best served by both.
+A lot of families use both.

 I have both.
 A 529 plan and a Bitcoin stack for my kids.
 Some people treat this as an either/or decision, but it doesn't have to be.
-The real question is: what does each one actually do, and which mix makes sense for your family?
+Better question: what does each one actually do, and which mix fits your family?

-A 529 plan offers tax-free growth locked to education expenses.
-Bitcoin offers total flexibility with higher risk and historically higher returns.
-Most families are best served by both: a 529 as the floor (guaranteed tax benefits, low volatility) and Bitcoin as the ceiling (uncapped upside, no use restrictions).
+A 529 plan offers tax advantages when the money is used for qualified education expenses.
+Bitcoin offers total flexibility with much higher volatility and no tax-advantaged wrapper.
+A lot of families end up using both: a 529 as the floor (real tax benefits, low volatility) and Bitcoin as the ceiling (uncapped upside, no use restrictions).

 What is a 529 plan and how does it work?

-The upside: guaranteed tax benefits.
+The upside: tax benefits when you follow the rules.
 About 30 states offer a state income tax deduction for 529 contributions,2 so you get an immediate tax break on top of the tax-free growth.

 What does a Bitcoin savings plan look like?